waggjeff/DE-Zoomcamp-FinalProject/README.md

 - To write a model for transforming the data, create a branch of the main repository and then in the models directory we create a new file called 'sp500_newtable.sql'.
 In this case, the model updates the 'mythic-byway-375404.stocks.sp500' table in BigQuery by adding a new column 'gain', which is the percentage daily gain for each stock on a given day.
 A new table is then written to the Dataset called: 'sp500_newtable'.

 - Now, once the BigQuery table is created, we want to be able to update this with the latest S&P500 data each day.
 That is where the batch job comes in.
 A python script called 'scrape_yahoo_finance.py' uses the 'yfinance' package to download the latest market data from Yahoo Finance.
 It then runs a Prefect flow to append the latest data to the 'sp500' table in BigQuery.
-We crate a cron job so that this will run Tuesday through Saturday at 4:00 UTC after the markets from the previous days have closed.
+We create a cron job so that this will run Tuesday through Saturday at 4:00 UTC after the markets from the previous days have closed.

 ```
 crontab -e